Sō Takeyuki: Life

 Sō was born Kuroda Takeyuki (黒田 武志) on 16 February 1908 as the only son of aristocrat Kuroda Yoriyuki, a self-made lawmaker who was also the judge of the Nagasaki and Yokohama courts.
 His mother was Kuroda Reiko, the daughter of Kuroda Naoyasu, Lord of Kururi, Kazusa (now Chiba Prefecture).
-Originally, Kuroda was the sixth son of Yoshiyori, the Lord of Tsushima, but when his wife's father passed away without a son in 1884, he became the heir to the Kuroda family instead.
+Originally, Kuroda was the sixth son of Yoshiyori, the Lord of Tsushima, but when his wife's father died without a son in 1884, he became the heir to the Kuroda family instead.
 Kuroda died of illness in 1917 when Takeyuki was eight years old.

 After attending Yotsuya's first elementary school in Tokyo and Seibi school in Japan, Takeyuki moved to Tsushima.
 He entered Izuhara Elementary School in 1918 and Tsushima Junior High School in 1920.
 When his older cousin, Sō Shigemochi, leader of the Sō clan, died without a son in March 1923, Takeyuki succeeded as the next leader of the Sō clan in October.

 After graduating from Tsushima Junior High School, Sō moved to Tokyo in 1925 and entered Gakushūin High School.
 That same year, his mother died, and as a result, he went under the care of Duke Gujo Michijanae (구조 미치자네, 九条道実).

 In 1928, he entered the Department of English Literature at the University of Tokyo and graduated in 1939.